JCPTrevillian/JCPTrevillian/README.md

 to create user-friendly web applications.
 I am passionate about using technology to bridge the gap between users and innovative digital solutions.
 \
-I'm excited to leverage my experience and continue my growth as a software engineer, contributing to innovative projects and delivering solutions that make a meaningful impact.
-With a strong work ethic, a passion for learning, and a collaborative mindset, I'm ready to take on new challenges and excel in this dynamic field.
+I'm excited to leverage my experience and continue my growth, contributing to innovative projects and delivering solutions that make a meaningful impact.
+With a strong work ethic, a passion for learning, and a collaborative mindset - I'm ready to take on new challenges and excel in this dynamic field.
 \
 \